-- The dissertation work shall be carried out during the Fourth Semester, and the duration for completing the dissertation is one semester. - Students are allowed 4 weeks to get the abstract approved by the department. - The candidate may submit the dissertation only after obtaining approval from the department, not earlier than 15 weeks from the registration of the project work.
+- The dissertation work shall be carried during the Fourth Semester, and the duration for completing the dissertation is one semester. - Students are allowed 4 weeks to get the abstract approved by the department. - The candidate may submit the dissertation only after obtaining approval from the department not earlier than 15 weeks from the registration of the project work.

 8.4.3.
-Plagiarism Check

-A plagiarism check is mandatory for all dissertation reports.
+Plagiarism Check: A plagiarism check is mandatory for all dissertation reports.
 The maximum allowable plagiarism index is 25% before submission.
-Any dissertation exceeding this limit will require revision and re-submission before evaluation.